KacMaz1/project-clashOfClans-segmentation-unet/README.md

 # Training process
-full process in the word document
+full process in the U-net technical raport clash of clans.docx

 # Srodek Segmenter